chisophugis/ninja-build-parser/README.md

 # ninja-build-manifest-parser

-This package parses the `.ninja` files that the [ninja build system](https://github.com/martine/ninja) reads.
+This module parses the `.ninja` files that the [ninja build system](https://github.com/martine/ninja) reads.

 It's currently about 1/3 of the way from regex monstrosity to proper